Leaf & Brush Pick-Up

 - No leaves, pine needles, grass clippings, bamboo, ornamental grass, or other yard waste will be collected.

 - Small twigs and sticks should be bundled with twine in bundles 12 inches in diameter.
 Twigs or sticks can also be placed in a container at the curb, but no other yard waste should be in the containers.
 No loose piles of sticks and debris, please.

 - Any material not meeting these requirements cannot be collected and will be left at the curb.

 - Outside the regular pick-up schedule, residents are encouraged to come to City Hall to get a free voucher to drop off any yard waste to Evans Landscaping.

 - Wood chips will be available again this year.
 Anyone in the city who would like a full load of wood chips should call (513) 707-6115.

-Loveland’s 2022 Fall Leaf Collection schedule will begin on October 10 this year.
+Loveland’s 2023 Fall Leaf Collection schedule will begin on Monday, October 16.
 Leaf collection during this period will be done by a city crew using mechanical equipment similar to a vacuum cleaner.
 Residents are instructed to rake leaves to a place near the street or curb.
 Do not place leaf piles on the sidewalk, gutters, ditches, roads, or blocking fire hydrants.

 Please remove basketball hoops from sidewalks, cul-de-sacs, the end of your driveway, etc. In many neighborhoods, basketball hoops make it difficult for our leaf/brush crews to navigate the route and make turns.